fenago/katacoda-scenarios/learn-openshift/openshift-horizontal-pod-autoscaler/steps/6/text.md

-Login in a separate terminal as system:admin and at some point you should be able to see that you have 4 pods running :
-`oc get po`{{execute}}

 Once you press Ctrl + C and benchmarking stops, then after a while, the number of pods will go back to normal:
 `oc get po`{{execute}}